damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 Caching allows partial checks to be preemptively (but not exclusively) done client side: if the player specifies an index that's out of bounds, the client is able to catch the error before sending the request to the server, reducing network and server loads and improving the game's responsiveness.

 ### Parameters and indices

 The game's model has been parameterized to allow for flexibility.
 The parameters are set via a [configuration file](../src/main/resources/config/config.json), which also contains serialized game data (e.g. cards, resources, etc).

-Clients have a default configuration file embedded to allow for local single player matches.
+Clients have a default configuration file embedded to allow for local single player games.
 Both clients and server also support loading custom configuration files.

-Since the file on a server may be different from the one embedded in a client, all game elements need to be sent at the start of a match, ensuring proper synchronization between the clients and the server, both in terms of IDs and actual game data.
+Since the file on a server may be different from the one embedded in a client, all game elements need to be sent at the start of a game, ensuring proper synchronization between the clients and the server, both in terms of IDs and actual game data.

 Since the connection and reconnection phases are very delicate, a modular approach was discarded in favor of a monolithic message.
 If a modular approach were to be chosen, the clients' state-switching logic would become unmanageable, needing to manage asynchronous and independent state messages to handle transitions that depend on the presence of the data itself (some of these transitions would in fact be impossible to model if the data wasn't sent all in the same message).

 ```
  ┌────────┒                      ┌────────┒